Gravicity/claude-statusline/README.md

 | `always` | Any directory |
 | `never` | Manual `--init` only |

-**When projects are created:** With `claude_folder` mode (default), statusline projects are created when a `.claude/` folder exists.
-Claude creates this folder when you run `claude init` or select "don't ask again" for permissions—signaling project-specific intent.
+**When `.claude/` gets created:** Claude Code creates this folder when you select "don't ask again" for permissions (saves `settings.local.json`), use `/config`, or manually create it.
+The folder signals project-specific intent, making it a good trigger for statusline tracking.

 See [docs/CONFIGURATION.md](docs/CONFIGURATION.md) for all options.